External Query API Reference

 The keys in your JSON response object must exactly match the Question IDs in the target playbook group configured by the DealHub admin.
 This is how DealHub maps the returned data to the correct fields.

-field, which is always an array of objects, even if you are only returning a single set of answers.
+The response body must contain a playbook_data field, which is always an array of objects, even if you are only returning a single set of answers.
 Any additional keys or data in your response that do not correspond to a configured question ID will be ignored by DealHub.

-Here is two Response examples:
+Here are two Response examples:

 {